 Conclusion

 In the letter Musk sent to Taylor, he notes, “My offer is my best and final offer, and if it is not accepted, I would need to reconsider my position as a shareholder.”
 Additionally, Musk mentioned in his TED interview that he has an undisclosed backup plan if he cannot acquire Twitter.
-Although uncertain how the tug of war for Twitter will pan out, free speech and transparency will nevertheless remain top of mind for social media platforms moving forward.
+Although it is uncertain how the tug-of-war for Twitter will pan out, free speech and transparency will remain at the top of social media platforms.
+How will this concept play into Google’s new N-E-E-A-T standards?
+Contact us to learn more and to see how our custom SEO services can boost your online revenue within three months.